karen-kc/GratitudeJarPolicies/privacy-policy.md

 (2) We do not collect or store any other Usage Data.

+(3) We obtain your email address when you request support via email or customer support contact form.
+We use your email only to contact you to provide support or feedback.

 Our Application works in offline mode, unless the user enables phone backups such as iCloud, all user entries stay offline as well.

 <h4>Mode and Place of Processing the Data</h4>